With a Disabled Facilities Grant you can have your home adapted if you, or someone who lives with you, have a disability.

 What can I use it for?

-- Improving access to your bathroom, living room or bedroom;
+- Improving access into the home, to the bathroom, living room or bedroom;

-An Occupational Therapist will look at your circumstances and can recommend the type of adaptation(s) needed.
+Your Occupational Therapist will assess your circumstances and recommend the work needed.

 How much can I get?